STUDY JAPANESE ONLINE WITH NATIVES HERE

 And the simple habit of removing your shoes before entering the house can eliminate 85% of bacteria, toxins, dust and dirt in the home.

-That's why, in Japan, in addition to residences, organizations, as a concierge company, also appreciate this custom so important for health.
+That's why, in Japan, in addition to residences, organizations, such as a shityōgai, also value this custom that is so important for health.

 Dirt